Crypto derivatives have attracted loads of traders into the market, which has helped the crypto market grow and flourish.

 A good crypto derivatives exchange should have low transaction fees to ensure the costs do not eat up your profits.
 Also, it should provide maximum security with features like two-factor authentication, IP whitelisting, advanced encryption, and cold wallets for storing most of the assets.

-Some of the best places to trade crypto derivatives are Bybit, Binance, and FTX, as they also have a broad product offering, high leverage, and low trading fees.
+Some of the best places to trade crypto derivatives are Bybit and Binance, as they also have a broad product offering, high leverage, and low trading fees.

 The US has some of the strictest crypto regulations, and very few companies can meet them to get licenses to operate in the market.